Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos

 \subsection{Automatic pipeline}

-To address these challenges, we propose a fully automated synthesis pipeline (Figure~\ref{fig:pipeline}) that integrates SAM2~\cite{sam2}, Describe Anything (DAM)~\cite{lian2025describe}, and GPT-5~\cite{gpt5}, producing dense, temporally grounded, and semantically rich video scene graphs.
+To address these challenges, we propose a fully automated synthesis pipeline (\cref{fig:pipeline}) that integrates SAM2~\cite{sam2}, Describe Anything (DAM)~\cite{lian2025describe}, and GPT-5~\cite{gpt5}, producing dense, temporally grounded, and semantically rich video scene graphs.
 More details are provided in Appx.~\ref{sec:pipe_details}.

 \textbf{Phase 1: Panoptic trajectory generation.} To obtain dense and temporally consistent object trajectories, we leverage SAM2 to produce high-quality panoptic masks on each frame using multi-scale grid prompts.
 These per-frame masks serve as candidates for object tracking.
 Because SAM2 cannot proactively detect newly appearing objects and is sensitive to prompt initialization, we introduce a two-stage online--offline tracking framework that achieves both dynamic object discovery and global temporal consistency.
 In the \emph{online stage}, we propagate initial masks forward while continuously monitoring uncovered regions.
 When candidate masks cover new or previously untracked areas beyond a threshold, the pipeline identifies object emergence, assigns new object IDs, and resumes propagation.
 A conservative asymmetric-overlap matching strategy prevents identity switches under occlusion or reappearance.
 To restore full temporal history, the \emph{offline stage} replays the video once more, reinitializing each object at its first appearance and tracking all instances jointly in a single forward pass.
 This produces globally stable, complete trajectories.
 A lightweight post-filtering module removes redundant overlapping tracks and corrects minor mask artifacts (Appx.~\ref{sec:post-filtering}).
-As shown in Table~\ref{tab:mask-recall}, our tracking strategy achieves strong average recall across diverse segmentation benchmarks, demonstrating robustness at scale.
+At IoU = 0.5, our tracking achieves AR of 0.754 (VIPSeg~\cite{miao2022vipseg}), 0.686 (PVSG~\cite{yang2023panopticvideoscenegraph}), and 0.623 (VidOR~\cite{shang2019annotating}), demonstrating robust performance across diverse benchmarks.